glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 weekly card:

 + the total deposits for that week
-+ the total carbon credits for that week
++ the total impact assets for that week
 + the number of farms participating in that week
 + the net assets in the pool for that week
 + the net deposits in the pool for that week
 + The deposits contributed by the farm to that week
-+ The carbon credits contributed by the farm to that week
++ The impact assets contributed by the farm to that week
 + The accumulated drawdown of the farm as of that week
 + The net overperformance of the farm as of that week
 + The deposits recovered by the farm in that week (denominated in dollars)